TobikoData/sqlmesh/docs/guides/model_selection.md

 This guide describes how to select specific models to include in a SQLMesh plan, which can be useful when modifying a subset of the models in a SQLMesh project.

+Note: the selector syntax described below is also used for the SQLMesh `plan` [`--allow-destructive-model` selector](../concepts/plans.md#destructive-changes).

 ## Background

 A SQLMesh [plan](../concepts/plans.md) automatically detects changes between the local version of a project and the version deployed in an environment.
 When applied, the plan backfills the directly modified models and their indirectly modified downstream children.
 This brings all model data into alignment with the local version of the project.